wintercg/admin/README.md

 - [ ] Join a WinterCG meeting.
 Meetings happen every two weeks, and are announced up-front [in this repo][meetings].
-To get invited to the meetings, please contact the chairs (@jasnell or @lucacasonato) on Matrix.
+To get invited to the meetings, please contact the chairs (@lucacasonato or @CanadaHonk) on Matrix.

 - [ ] Participate in workstream discussions you are interested in.
 You can find the active workstreams at https://wintercg.org/work